Tips on Learning Latin Dance

 Feel that Rhythm!

 If you have a background in another form of dance or music, finding the first beat and dancing in time will probably be easy for you...but for others, moving in time with the rhythm can be a real obstacle to overcome!
-Being able to hear the rhythm makes learning salsa so much easier as it is something less you have to think about.
+Being able to hear the rhythm makes learning Latin dance styles so much easier as it is something less you have to think about.
 For those having trouble, try listening to salsa music and try to count out loud the beat.
 Do this at home, in the car, in the bath, wellâ€¦as much as possible!
 When you are dancing in class don't be afraid to count out loud either - it really does help.

 Move those Hips!

 Fortunately, you don't need a double hip replacement to be able to sway your hips like the professionals, just a little time and effort invested in how you place your feet and transfer your weight.
 Every time you ground your foot, your weight should be transferred to that leg.
 For example, try standing up straight and then transferring your weight to your left leg.
 You should naturally feel your left hip swing out to the left as your leg straightens and your right knee will bend slightly.
 Now try shifting your weight to the right leg.
 The best way to practice weight transfer is to dance merengue.
-Merengue is a lively dance to two beats instead of four and DJs love to slip a merengue in amongst their salsa tracks!
+Merengue is a lively dance to two beats instead of four and DJs love to slip a merengue in amongst other latin dance tracks!
 Next time you hear one, give it a go!

 Leading & Following

-Salsa & Bachata would not be the same without definite gender roles (apologies to all the new-age independent women out there, but alas, it is true!).
+Salsa, Kizomba & Bachata would not be the same without definite gender roles (apologies to all the new-age independent people out there, but alas, it is true!).
 The best couples dance effortlessly together because each plays their role accordingly!
 It is the guy's responsibility to lead the girl with clear, decisive signals and to give her enough warning to execute the move in time.
 It is amazingly difficult for guys to learn their steps, timing, etc. and learn to lead simultaneously, so don't be too hard on yourselves and ladies BE PATIENT!
 Men if your partner is having difficulty following your lead, it might be time to make your lead a little stronger and more decisive.
 The girl, in turn, has to be receptive to the guy's lead and try not to fight him!
-Developing the right amount of tension in the arms and hands to be able to receive leads and then execute them takes practice.
+Developing the right amount of tension in the frame, arms and hands to be able to receive leads and then execute them takes practice.
 Probably the worst thing for a girl to do is to pre-empt the guy's lead - it will put you off balance and make the whole move look a complete disaster!
 It can also sometimes be dangerous as girls you'll find your arms being bent suddenly in a direction you won't expect!

 Practice Practice PRACTICE!